 - Set the interactivity trigger: hover, click, scroll, or programmatic.
 Pick how the animation should fire and what should happen on each trigger.

-- Export a single file ready to drop into any product.
-The output is a self-contained SVG with the animation baked in, no extra libraries to load and no scripts to coordinate with the dev team.
+- Export a single file ready to drop into any product: The output is a self-contained SVG with the animation baked in, no extra libraries to load and no scripts to coordinate with the dev team.

 For designers who own the full pipeline from concept to delivery, this is the path that closes the gap.
 The handoff problem (where beautifully designed motion gets simplified in implementation because the dev team is short on time, or because the spec didn't survive translation) goes away because there is no handoff.
 The animation you build is the animation that ships.